LDAP Configuration

 PUT /api/v2/authentication_settings/ldap_configs/:uuid

-indicates the LDAP server configuration UUID.
+where uuid indicates the LDAP server configuration UUID.

 Request body: